zoltrajs/zoltra/architecture.md

 ## Overview

 Zoltra is a fast, file-based web server framework built for Node.js 18+.
-It combines the simplicity of file-based routing with powerful features like middleware, plugins, dependency injection, and serverless support.
+It combines the simplicity of file-based routing with powerful features like middleware, plugins, dependency injection.

 ## Core Architecture